hammerheim-game/hammerheim-rules/4-injuries-income-and-experience.md

 As explained in the Trading section, warriors may purchase new equipment and armaments using the warband’s treasury.
 Warriors can also swap equipment between themselves.
 Alternatively, old equipment can be hoarded and re-used at a later date.

-Weapons and armor purchased, swapped or taken from storage for your warband must be of an appropriate type for the warrior, as indicated by the warband lists.
+Weapons and armour purchased, swapped or taken from storage for your warband must be of an appropriate type for the warrior, as indicated by the warband lists.
 Record any changes to the warrior’s equipment on the roster sheet.

 \page